- About Us

 Charlotte Regional Transportation Planning Organization (CRTPO)

 Under federal law, any urbanized area (as defined by the Census Bureau) exceeding a population of 50,000 shall have an MPO whose purpose is to coordinate transportation planning among the member governments.
 CRTPO includes all of Mecklenburg County and a portion of Iredell County and Union County.
-Representatives of the MPO include members of the governing boards of Mecklenburg and Union counties, the cities of Charlotte and Monroe, and the towns of Cornelius, Davidson, Fairview, Hemby Bridge, Huntersville, Indian Trail, Lake Park, Marvin, Matthews, Mineral Springs, Mint Hill, Pineville, Stallings, Statesville, Troutman, Unionville, Waxhaw, Weddington, Wesley Chapel and Wingate; the local NC Board of Transportation Division 10 and Division 12 representatives are also voting members; the Metropolitan Transit Commission is also represented as a voting member.
+Representatives of the MPO include members of the governing boards of Iredell, Mecklenburg and Union counties, the cities of Charlotte and Monroe, and the towns of Cornelius, Davidson, Fairview, Hemby Bridge, Huntersville, Indian Trail, Marshville, Marvin, Matthews, Mineral Springs, Mint Hill, Mooresville, Pineville, Stallings, Statesville, Troutman, Unionville, Waxhaw, Weddington, Wesley Chapel and Wingate; the local NC Board of Transportation Division 10 and Division 12 representatives are also voting members; the Metropolitan Transit Commission is also represented as a voting member.
 Non-voting representatives from the Charlotte-Mecklenburg Planning Commission, Iredell County Planning Board, Union County Planning Board, US DOT and the North Carolina Turnpike Authority participate in CRTPO deliberations (please refer to the MPO Members page to view a complete list of current MPO membership).
 The voting structure is based on population: Charlotte has 31 votes; Cornelius, Huntersville, Indian Trail, Iredell County, Matthews, Mecklenburg County, Mint Hill, Monroe, Mooresville, Statesville and Union County have two votes each; each of the other voting members has one vote.